 Students planning to transfer these grades to their future undergraduate record or institution should be aware that transfer credit is awarded at the discretion of the institution, including the University of Pennsylvania.
 Learn more about Penn’s transfer credit policies for pre-baccalaureate coursework.

 Young Scholars High School Program tuition

 During the fall and spring semesters, students attending City of Philadelphia public and charter schools are eligible for tuition-free participation in the program.
 Once admitted to the program, students take one course in the fall and spring semesters tuition-free.
-Students outside of the School District of Philadelphia pay full tuition rates for courses.

 See if your school qualifies you for tuition-free participation:

 - School District of Philadelphia high schools (click on "high school")